kagaimiq/jl-uboot-tool/docs/usb-loader-v2.md

 Also the response is sent *before* calling the code, rather than doing it after.
 Maybe it has something to do with the fact that the code can't setup the hooks and whatnot, so there's nothing to wait for until receiving the next command.

+### Read key

+Reads a key from the device. (usually this is also called a "chipkey")

+- Command: `FC 09 AA:aa:aa:aa -- -- -- -- -- -- -- -- -- --`
+  * AA:aa:aa:aa = "address" argument _(usually ignored)_
+- Data out: `FC 09 -- -- -- -- KK:kk -- -- -- -- -- -- -- --`
+  * KK:kk = The key

+The key read from this command is encrypted with the MengLi crypto when the key was in little-endian form, so to decrypt it you need to convert it from big-endian into little-endian, then decrypt it and finally convert it to int.

+#### br17loader note

+The flash reading will be unlocked if this command will be executed with "address" argument set to 0xAC6900.
+Then it could be locked back by specifying something other than 0xAC6900.

 ### Get online device

 Gets the device type and its ID that is currently "online".